10 tips for organising your apparel exports to Europe

 Every shipment to Europe will be inspected on arrival by the forwarder and by your buyer.
 In case the goods arrive damaged, it is important that you can trace back when and where the damage occurred and who caused the damage, so as to prevent any unjust claims.

-- Agree with your buyer on an AQL (acceptance quality limit),which refers to the quality level that is worst tolerable.
+- Agree with your buyer on an AQL (acceptable quality limit), which refers to the quality level that is worst tolerable.
 For instance, AQL 2.5 means that your buyer will reject a batch if more than 2.5% of the whole order quantity over several production runs is defective.

 - Make sure you agree with your buyer on an approval protocol for anything from fabrics, trims, and samples to ready-made garments.
 Confirm with your buyer that they have approved everything before you ship the order.